nasa/fprime/Ref/SignalGen/docs/sdd.md

 #### 3.1.2 Data Products

-The `Ref::SignalGen` component will generate data products using the `SignalGen_Dp` command.
+The `Ref::SignalGen` component will generate data products using the `Dp` command.
 It will demonstrate the two different ways to request data product buffers and will generate a data product based on storing a commanded number of